We’re Buying This Dress: Runaway Bride (1999)

 picasion.com_5ad8cd294f6d32fe3b5c8f461056da44

-The reason I love this part is not only the take charge attitude Ike has, but this is where I believe Ike starts to really care for Maggie.
-He realizes how harsh his words were, and how his article is affecting her.
-He also starts to see that there is more to her than a “maneater”.
+The reason I love this part is not only the take charge attitude Ike has, but this is where I believe Ike really started to care for Maggie.
+He realizes how harsh his words were, and how his article affected her.
+He also starts to see that there is more to her than just a “maneater”.

 So romantic